-\begin{lem} Let $A$ be a stably projectionless simple separable \CA\ with almost stable rank one (recall by definition this includes hereditary \SCA).
+\begin{lem} Let $A$ be a stably projectionless simple separable \CA\ with almost stable rank one (recall that by definition this includes hereditary \SCA s).
 Suppose that $A$ has continuous scale and has strict comparison for positive element.
 Suppose also that map $\imath: \mathrm{W}_+(A)\to {\mathrm{LAff}}_{b,+}(\mathrm{T}(A))$ is surjective.
-Suppose that there is $1>\eta>0$ and $1>\lambda>0$ such that every hereditary \SCA\, $B$ with continuous scale has the following property:
+Suppose that there {are} $1>\eta>0$ and $1>\lambda>0$ such that every hereditary \SCA\, $B$ with continuous scale has the following property: